savonet/book/language.md

 `volume` in order to define a source `post`.
 On both sources, the `lufs` function instructs that we should measure the LUFS\index{LUFS}, which value can be obtained by calling the `lufs` and `lufs_momentary` methods attached to the sources.
-Regularly (10 times per second), we run the function `adjust` which multiplies the volume by the coefficient needed to reach -14 LUFS (to be precise, we actually divide the distance to -14 by 20 in order not to change the volume too abruptly, and we constrain the volume in the interval [0.01,10] in order to keep sane values).
+Regularly (10 times per second), we run the function `adjust`, which computes in `gain` the coefficient needed to reach -14 LUFS and multiplies the volume by it (to be precise, we actually divide the distance to -14 by 20 in order not to change the volume too abruptly, and we constrain the volume in the interval [0.01,10] in order to keep sane values).
+Here again, the update of `volume` is wrapped in a call to `atomic`, see [below](#sec:shared-state).

 Of course, in practice, you do not need to implement this by hand: the operator `normalize`\indexop{normalize} does this for you, and more efficiently than in the above